-Observations: Multi-epoch near-IR spectral observations at moderate to high resolutions
+Observations: Multi-epoch near-infrared spectral observations at moderate to high spectral resolutions.

 7.2.
 C2.
 What are the key evolutionary pathways for rocky planets and what first-order processes dominate these?

 Contributors: Nick Cowan, Daniel Apai, Renyu Hu, Peter Plavchan